HarukaNetwork/HarukaX/README.md

 You can [find me on telegram](https://t.me/sphericalkat)!
 I'm usually online, so I can hopefully answer any questions you may have.

+## Download source
+To download the source, it is recommended to use the command:
+ `go get -u github.com/atechnohazard/ginko`.

+It is required that everything be lowercase in the URL.

 ## Setting up the bot (Important!
 Please go through once):

 This project is entirely dockerized, so you don't have to go through the hassle of setting up dependencies.
 All you need is Docker, which you can [install here](https://docs.docker.com/install/).